biometricITC/cPP-biometrics/3_ProtectionProfile/Bio cPP.md

 voice, vein*, \[**assignment:** *other modality* \] as the biometric component of the hybrid authentication mechanism.

+Application note 37:

+A hybrid authentication mechanism is one where a user has to submit a combination of biometric sample and PIN or password with both to pass and without the user being made aware of which factor failed, if either fails. if this mechanism is selected in the \[MDFPP\], the above component shall also be selected.

 10.2 Protection of the TSF (FPT)
 ---------------------------